 3. Disney’s Hollywood Studios

 Disney’s Hollywood Studios has seen immense crowds in the mornings since the opening of Galaxy’s Edge and Rise of the Resistance in particular.
 With crowds forming way before the gates officially open each day in the hopes of getting a boarding pass for Rise of the Resistance, the first thing that guests should certainly do once in the park is try to get access to the extremely popular attraction.
 Getting a boarding pass only takes a few moments, so guests should then opt to officially start their day in Disney’s Hollywood Studios with a thrilling duo.
-Sunset Boulevard is perfectly themed to feel like Hollywood in the 1930s and 1940s and at the end of the street are two popular attractions that guests absolutely love.
+If you don’t have a FastPass for Mickey & Minnie’s Runaway Railway, we recommend getting in this line first thing in the morning.
+If you do have a FastPass for Runaway Railway, make it for late morning if possible.
+This way you’ll have time to head to Sunset Boulevard for two popular attractions that guests absolutely love.
 The Twilight Zone Tower of Terror brings guests on an eerie trip into The Twilight Zone on an elevator that has a mind of its own and the Rock ‘n’ Roller Coaster Starring Aerosmith zooms guests through downtown Los Angeles to get them to a concert on time.
-Guests who want to start their day off right should head straight to The Twilight Zone Tower of Terror to enjoy the attraction with a low wait time then opt for the Single Rider line at the Rock ‘n’ Roller Coaster Starring Aerosmith.
+If you have younger children or aren’t looking for major thrills, head to Toy Story Land for Slinky Dog Dash, Toy Story Mania and Alien Swirling Saucers first.

 4. Disney’s Animal Kingdom